timbeiko/solidity-marketplace/README.md

 - [ ] Implement "They can add/remove products to the storefront or change any of the products’ prices."
 	- [ ] Deal with deletion of things better (maybe just add boolean attributes?)
 		- Probably best to just do "dumb deletes", a.k.a. set things to 0x0, and eventually add "smart adds / deletes"
-	- [ ] Change product buttons for store owners to not buy their own products and instead be able to remove them and update the price or something